 First Trimester Screening

-In the process of FTS, 5 markers are used to statistically assess the chance of one of the syndromes.
+The most common chromosome problems include trisomy 21 (Down syndrome), trisomy 18 (Edward syndrome), and trisomy 13 (Patau syndrome).
+All of these disorders affect the baby’s development and range in severity from mild to severe.
+In the process of FTS, 6 markers are used to statistically assess the chance of one of the syndromes.
 These markers all fall under a quality review program through the Fetal Medicine Foundation, to ensure reproducibility, and global uniformity of testing.
 The markers include:

 NT – Nuchal Translucency

 Blood work for PAPP-A and free-beta HCG (proteins in the mother’s blood)